-If your mouse has a scroll wheel, it can be used to adjust knob and slider controls.
+If your mouse has a scroll wheel, it can be used to adjust knob and slider controls if the host application supports this functionality (not many do).
 Place the mouse cursor over any knob or slider control to increment or decrement the parameter value with the scroll wheel.
-This feature is not supported under Mac OS due to a limitation of the system software.
+This feature cannot be supported under Mac OS due to a limitation of the operating system software.